Eight Steps to a Water-Wise Garden

 To learn more about improving your soil, read Building Healthy Soil.

-Drip irrigation and soaker hoses ensure that up to 90 percent of the water you apply to your garden is actually available to your plants.
+Soaker hoses ensure that up to 90 percent of the water you apply to your garden is actually available to your plants.
 Sprinklers can claim only a 40 to 50 percent efficiency.
-Drip irrigation minimizes evaporation loss and keeps the areas between plants dry, which also helps limit weed growth.
+Drip irrigation and soaker hoses minimize evaporation loss and keep the areas between plants dry, which also helps limit weed growth.
 Our Aqua Cones are an economical and effective way to get water directly to the roots of individual plants.
-The Flat Soaker Hose delivers water slowly and evenly in garden or landscape beds.

-A six to eight-inch layer of organic mulch can cut water needs in half by smothering thirsty weeds and reducing evaporation.
+A 6-8" layer of organic mulch can cut water needs in half by blocking thirsty weeds and reducing evaporation.
 Organic mulches retain some water themselves and increase the humidity level around plants.

 For more information about mulches, read Choosing the Right Mulch for Vegetable Gardens.

 Rainwater is the best choice for your plants.
 It's clear, unchlorinated and free.
 Use rain barrels or a cistern to collect water from your downspouts.
 A 1,000 square foot roof will yield 625 gallons of water from one inch of rain.
 To figure out how much you can collect from your roof, use the Rainfall Harvest Calculator.